Marcus Junius Brutus: Early life

 Marcus Junius Brutus belonged to the illustrious plebeian gens Junia.
-Its semi-legendary founder was Lucius Junius Brutus, who played a pivotal role during the overthrow of Tarquinius Superbus, the last Roman king, and was afterward one of the two first consuls of the new Roman Republic in 509 BC, taking the opportunity also to have the people swear an oath never to have a king in Rome.
+Its semi-legendary founder was Lucius Junius Brutus, who played a pivotal role during the overthrow of Tarquinius Superbus, the last Roman king, and was afterward one of the two first consuls of the new Roman Republic in 509 BC, taking the opportunity also to have the people swear an oath never to have another king in Rome.

-Brutus' homonymous father was tribune of the plebs in 83 BC, but he was killed by Pompey in 77 while serving as legate in the rebellion of Marcus Aemilius Lepidus.
+Brutus was born late in 85 BC.
+His homonymous father was tribune of the plebs in 83 BC, but he was targeted by Sulla during his proscription.
+He later served as legate in the rebellion of Marcus Aemilius Lepidus and was killed by Pompey in 77.
 He had married Servilia of the Servilii Caepiones who was the half-sister of Cato the Younger, and later Julius Caesar's mistress.
-Some ancient sources refer to the possibility of Caesar being Brutus' real father, despite Caesar being only fifteen years old when Brutus was born.
-Ancient historians were sceptical of this possibility and "on the whole, scholars have rejected the possibility that Brutus was the love-child of Servilia and Caesar on the grounds of chronology".
+Some ancient sources refer to the possibility of Caesar being Brutus's real father, despite Caesar being only fifteen years old when Brutus was born.
+Ancient historians were sceptical of this possibility, and the theory is largely rejected by modern scholars as chronologically improbable.

-A relative of Brutus, Quintus Servilius Caepio, adopted him posthumously around 59 BC, and Brutus was known officially as Quintus Servilius Caepio Brutus, though he hardly used his legal name.
+As a result of his father's proscription, Brutus could not start a political career.
+Around 59, this restriction was lifted by Brutus's posthumous adoption by one of his relatives, Quintus Servilius Caepio; he was therefore known officially as Quintus Servilius Caepio Brutus, though he hardly used his legal name.
 In 59, when Caesar was consul, Brutus also was implicated by Lucius Vettius in the Vettius affair as a member of a conspiracy plotting to assassinate Pompey in the forum.
-Vettius was detained for admitting possession of a weapon within the city, and quickly changed this story the next day, dropping Brutus' name from his accusations.
+Vettius was detained for admitting possession of a weapon within the city, and quickly changed this story the next day, dropping Brutus's name from his accusations.

-Brutus' first appearance in public life was as an assistant to Cato, when the latter was appointed by the senate acting at the bequest of Publius Clodius Pulcher, as governor of Cyprus in 58.
+Brutus's first appearance in public life was as an assistant to Cato, when the latter was appointed by the senate acting at the bequest of Publius Clodius Pulcher, as governor of Cyprus in 58.
 According to Plutarch, Brutus was instrumental in assisting the administration of the province (specifically by converting treasure of the former king of the island into usable money); his role in administering the province, however, has "almost certainly been exaggerated".